tolibme/donation-tracker/DATABASE_SETUP.md

-# Vercel KV Database Setup
+# Vercel Blob Storage Setup

-This project uses **Vercel KV** for storing donators data in production, while using local JSON files for development.
+This project uses **Vercel Blob** for storing donators data in production, while using local JSON files for development.

 ## 📋 Prerequisites